http://calc.metall17.ru/frank/nizhniy-lomov-kupit-zakladku-triptamini.html 1. Construction loan

 While progress draws are being made, the majority of lenders will only expect you to pay the interest due on the amounts that have been drawn.

-watch 2.
+source link 2.
 Renovation loan

 If you own your own home, but need to grow up and out, there are several ways you can finance your renovation.
 The first way is to use the equity in your home.
 Equity is the difference between the bank’s valuation of your house and the amount you owe on the loan.
 Equity can build up over time either because your home has risen in value or you’ve paid down your loan balance.
 You can refinance your home – although you should be prepared to change lender of you do this.
 Opening a line of credit will help you fund your project.
 This kind of finance lets you access funds as you need it to pay for tradies or materials.
 You’re charged interest on the balance owing on your account rather than a total loan amount.
 Redraw could be an option, but this all depends on how much money you have in your account that is available to draw on.
 Note the balance on your loan increases if you go down this route.
 Finally, you could seek out a personal loan, but then you paying double the interest and making two repayments.